 “Autism Spectrum Disorders are developmental disorders that affect the communication and language skills, social interaction and play; cognitive development of children and adults that it affects”

 The root cause of Autism is still an issue that medical science is trying to grapple with.
-However, most children on the spectrum show signs of significant physiological imbalances – nutritional deficiencies, hormonal imbalances and high levels of toxicity in their bodies and have far reaching impact on their ability to function normally . these imbalance play out in the symptoms described above – communication, cognitive development and social skills.
+However, most children on the spectrum show signs of significant physiological imbalances – nutritional deficiencies, hormonal imbalances, and high levels of toxicity in their bodies and have a far-reaching impact on their ability to function normally. these imbalances play out in the symptoms described above – communication, cognitive development, and social skills.

-The bahaviour and challenges associated with ASD manifest in a variety of ways with no two children actually being the same.
-The condition occurs on a spectrum-with children having varying levels of severity of these developmental challenges.
+The behavior and challenges associated with ASD manifest in a variety of ways with no two children actually being the same.
+The condition occurs on a spectrum with children having varying levels of severity of these developmental challenges.
 The good news is that autism can be managed and there is hope for children and families.
-With research driven teaching approaches, improved diet and nutritional support; medical interventions, occupational therapy and other therapies, and very importantly the LOVE that comes from parents, caregivers, professionals, family, the community and Almighty God, children can make significant improvements and overcome the symptomatic effects that autism presents.
-Children on the spectrum have grown up to live wholesome and independent lives and integrate fully with the society in spite of the shaky start to their lives on the autism spectrum.
+With research-driven teaching approaches, improved diet and nutritional support; medical interventions, occupational therapy, and other therapies, and very importantly the LOVE that comes from parents, caregivers, professionals, family, the community, and Almighty God, children can make significant improvements and overcome the symptomatic effects that autism presents.
+Children on the spectrum have grown up to live wholesome and independent lives and integrate fully with society in spite of the shaky start to their lives on the autism spectrum.